WWambui/Splunk-SIEM-Challenge/README.md

 # Splunk-SIEM-Challenge

-Welcome to the 5-Day Splunk SIEM Challenge – perfect for beginners starting with security monitoring!
+Welcome to Splunk SIEM Challenge – perfect for beginners starting with security monitoring!

 ---